franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

   - microservice
 seoFooter:
   - Using OpenId Connect to implement Single Sign On across multiple applications.
+  - How to implement persistent cookie session with Express.js,  Node.js and Typescript
   - OpenId Connect as an authentication provider in a Micro Service Architecture.
   - OpenId Connect Identity provider for a Single Sign On experience across multiple apps.
   - Using JWT as self contained sessions in a microservice architecture.
+  - how to use an OpenId auth provider in a microservice architecture?
+  - how OpenId connect works?
+  - how to integrate OpenId auth with browser authentications.
+  - from zero to hero OAuth / OpenId.
+  - using openid connect to integrate authn with microfrontend apps.
+  - implementing SSO via openId.
+  - understanding OpenId Connect by building an app.
+  - Implementing SSO with Google OpenId Connect.
 ---

 ## Table of Contents